raleel/cfi-srd-pt/0009_Magic.md

 | 4 | -6 | -4 | -2 | 0 | - |
 | 5 | -8 | -6 | -4 | -2 | 0 |

-### Dismissing One's Own Magic
+### DismisCanto One's Own Magic

 Characters can dismiss any magic they have personally cast as a Free Action.
-No roll is needed for dismissing a spell; simply the decision needed to cease its effects.
+No roll is needed for dismisCanto a spell; simply the decision needed to cease its effects.

 ---
 ## Magnitude & Intensity